 7th September: East Fjords (B, D)

-This morning’s drive takes our group across the enormous and strange Eldhraun lava field – the largest single lava flow recorded in history.
-We will then head to the black desert sands of Mýrdalssandur before arriving in Vík, Iceland‘s southernmost village.
-We will visit the area’s breath-taking black sand beach with thundering waves, either at Reynisfjara beach or Dyrhólaey promontory, a nature reserve and home to thousands of seabirds.
+Later on, we cross the beautiful region of Kirk.
+Here, we come across the enormous and strange Eldhraun lava field – the largest single lava flow recorded in history.
+As we approach the Mýrdalsjökull glacier and the village of Vík, Iceland‘s southernmost village.
+We will visit the area’s breath-taking black sand beach with thundering waves, at Reynisfjara beach, where ocean waves crash against stunning basalt column cliffs.

-Once we reach Reykjavik we will go on a walking tour around Iceland’s capital city exploring iconic landmarks such as the Hallgrimskirkja church, Harpa Concert Hall, the old harbour and quaint shops.
-We will finish off with a farewell dinner at a local restaurant.
+Once we reach Reykjavik we will finish off with a farewell dinner at a local restaurant.
 After our dinner and a full week of heartfelt experiences, exciting adventures and so much more, we will head to the airport for our flight back home.
 According to our current flight schedule we are expected to depart at 00.25hrs, arriving in Malta at 11.55am.

 We look forward to share this with you.